 The main asset class where the investment managers will have voting rights is equities.
-The Fund has indirect allocations to UK and global public equities within the with-profits fund.
-Therefore, a summary of the voting behaviour and most significant votes determined by and cast by Aviva is presented in the rest of this document.
+The Fund has indirect allocations to UK and global public equities within the insurance contract.
+The Fund's AVC assets will also have investments in equities, however, these investments will be small relative to overall Fund assets.
+As a result, the votes relating to these are not viewed as significant and are not included within this statement